d1onys1us/dotfiles/README.md

 - user settings: set fish path in integrated.profiles.osx and select as default profile
 - user settings: hide minimap
 - copy keybindings.json and settings.json
-- click bell bottom right corner and turn on do not disturb for alerts
 - remove keybinding for "close open window"

 ### Install extensions